 Private student loan lenders offering relief

-Below is a list of private lenders that are offering some kind of relief to borrowers as of Nov.
-19, 2020.
+Below is a list of private lenders that are offering some kind of relief to borrowers as of April 14, 2021.
 If your lender is not listed here, we recommend checking your lender’s website or reaching out by phone.

 - CommonBond borrowers can apply for natural disaster forbearance, which won’t count toward standard forbearance limits.
-The online lender is waiving late fees and allowing private student loan borrowers to postpone payments through the end of the national emergency declaration.
+The online lender is waiving late fees and allowing private student loan borrowers to postpone payments in one-month increments through the end of the national emergency declaration.
 Loans will continue accruing interest, but you won’t pay fees to join the program.